stuartellis/sve-personal-website/content/articles/mac-setup.md

 ### JavaScript Development: Node.js

+Use either [mise](https://mise.jdx.dev/) or Homebrew to manage your Node.js installations.
 Homebrew provides separate packages for each version of [Node.js](https://nodejs.org).
 To ensure that you are using the version of Node.js that you expect, specify the version when you install it.
 For example, enter this command in a Terminal window to install the Node.js 18, the current LTS release: